AI4SIM/model-collection/README.md

 ```

-If needed, you can add some sessions, specific to the model project, at the and of the file.
+If needed, you can add some sessions, specific to the model project, at the end of the file.

 This file must be initiated now because the *Nox* sessions will be used to install the python dependencies (using the ``requirements.txt`` file we will see just below) either in the development docker image, or in the ``dev_dependencies`` virtual environment.